mitiak/config/README.md

 # dotfiles
-This is a repository for my dotfiles
+This is a repository for my configuration and dotfiles.